monadicsystems/monadicsystems.github.io/post8.md

 get :: MonadServer m => (forall n.
 MonadRequest n => n a) -> (a -> m ()) -> m ()
 ```

 This means that the function we pass in for our path pattern can only affect the request, not the response.
-If we try to affect the response with the `p` parser, we will get a compile time error.
+If the definition of `p` affects the response in any way, we'll get a compile time error.

 ```haskell
 greeting = get p $ \name -> write @Text $ "Hello " <> name